arangodb/arangojs/README.md

 `cursor.hasNext(): boolean`

 Returns `true` if the cursor has more values or `false` if the cursor has been exhausted.
-Synchronous.

 **Examples**